DylanMinchhoff/DylanMinchhoff/README.md

 - Web Applications
 - Databases
 - Internal Tools
+- Operating Systems
-- I'm intrested in learning new things
+- - I'm intrested in learning new things
 - I'm intrested in working on all sorts of projects

 <!---